 Education helps develop and define our identities.

 While we need food, water, security and shelter, we also need to feel that we are a living part of the world that we inhabit - with identity and personal development as important human rights in the form of our right to education.

-We have provided education services in Northern France since 2015 and have programmes in the UK and in Greece Going forward, we are developing new working partnerships, so we can have greater impact
+We have supported education provision working with and for refugees since 2015 with mobile teams and programmes in the UK and in Greece since 2019

+Going forward, we are developing new working partnerships, so we can have greater impact